Lexikos/dbgp/README.md

 This script is AutoHotkey-specific.
 It posts the `AHK_ATTACH_DEBUGGER` registered window message to all running scripts.
 Each script may respond by initiating a debugger connection.
 If there are successful connections, this test script queries and lists the variables of each connected script.

-**Note:** AutoHotkey_L v1.1.09+ allows any command other than run/step to be sent asynchronously, but the spec does not require this.
+**Note:** AutoHotkey v1.1.09+ allows any command other than run/step to be sent asynchronously, but the spec does not require this.
 If a command is unavailable because the debugger is not in a break state, error 5 is returned.

 ## dbgp_test.ahk